Transport in Cambridge: Air

 The city's own airport is Cambridge Airport (formerly Marshall Airport Cambridge UK and originally Teversham Aerodrome) and is owned by Marshall Aerospace.
 There are no scheduled passenger services, though the runway can accommodate an unladen Boeing 747 or MD-11 and ScotAirways used to make scheduled flights to Amsterdam Schiphol Airport.
 The airport is used mainly by business, leisure and training flights, and to fly in aircraft for maintenance.
 In 2004 a charter service to Jersey was operated and flights to other European destinations such as Gothenburg were operated on either a scheduled or charter basis.
 At the end of January 2016 all scheduled and charter flights from the airport were halted due to a lack of passenger numbers.

 A dealer in fibreglass-moulded light monoplanes is also based at the airport.
-It has been mooted to remove Marshalls to a site away from the city, and develop the land with housing.
+The airport and nearby land have been marked for re-development, with approximately 10,000 to 12,000 new homes to be built.